The USWNT will play a match Thursday. Making it happen has been a journey.

 The tournament falls in an official match window, but during the pandemic, FIFA is allowing clubs to decline call-ups if the players face a quarantine longer than five days upon return from international duty; France’s quarantine is seven days.

 Paris Saint-Germain did not release American Alana Cook, Canadians Jordyn Huitema and Ashley Lawrence, and Brazilians Formiga and Luana.
-Olympique Lyonnais rejected Canada’s request for Kadeisha Buchanan, but did allow Catarina Macario to join the U.S. squad.
+Olympique Lyonnais rejected Canada’s request for Kadeisha Buchanan but did allow Catarina Macario to join the U.S. squad.

 King and Hopfinger will not exhale until all coronavirus testing returns negative and the opening whistle sounds.

-“You have to prepare like [matches] going to happen, knowing that it could be shut down [on] a moment’s notice,” said Morgan, who missed the Colombia matches while recovering from covid-19.
+“You have to prepare like [matches are] going to happen, knowing that it could be shut down [on] a moment’s notice,” said Morgan, who missed the Colombia matches while recovering from covid-19.
 “I never would have imagined you would be told you’re not playing a game the next day and be like, ‘Okay.’

 “Hopefully, we’ll get back to some sort of normal sense and some sort of consistency, but there is still a foreseeable future of uncertainty in sports.”